 - The areas that will have the biggest impact on practice and be challenging to implement

 - How to help users overcome challenges

 Developing NICE guidelines: how to get involved suggests some other areas to comment on.

 Deadline: Friday 5 February 2021 at 5pm

 5. Economic model

-The developer has produced an economic model to support the guideline on Atrial Fibrillation: Management.
-To receive an executable version of this model, please submit a request to AFmanagement@nice.org.uk with a signed copy of the confidentiality acknowledgement and undertaking form.
+The developer has produced an economic model to support the guideline on Acne vulgaris: management.
+To receive an executable version of this model, please submit a request to AcneManagement@nice.org.uk with a signed copy of the confidentiality acknowledgement and undertaking form.

 We will then send you a link to an executable version of the economic model by email.
-The deadline for returning your comments is the same as for the guideline consultation: Wednesday 4 November at 5pm.
+The deadline for returning your comments is the same as for the guideline consultation: Friday 5 February 2021

 This page was last updated: